Skip to content

 Areas of application

 Rainwater treatment using the partial-flow method is used, for example, for discharge into surface waters.
-According to the DWA-A 138-1 regulations, it is not permitted for discharge into groundwater.

 Other typical applications include: